KhronosGroup/Vulkan-Profiles/PROFILES.md

 ## Vulkan Profile Queue Families

+* "valueWithRegularFont" indicates that the queue family property is defined in the profile (hover over the value to view the structure and corresponding extension or core API version where the queue family property is defined in the profile)
+* "_valueWithItalicFont_" indicates that the queue family property is not defined in the profile but an equivalent queue family property is (hover over the symbol to view the structure and corresponding extension or core API version where the queue family property is defined in the profile)
+* "-" indicates that neither the queue family property nor an equivalent queue family property is defined in the profile
+* Empty cells next to the properties of a particular queue family definition section indicate that the profile does not have a corresponding queue family definition

 | Profiles | VP_KHR_roadmap_2022 | VP_ANDROID_baseline_2021 | VP_LUNARG_desktop_portability_2021 | VP_LUNARG_desktop_portability_2021_subset |
 |----------|---------------------|--------------------------|------------------------------------|-------------------------------------------|
 | **Queue family #0** |